Table of contents

 UK Visas and Immigration (UKVI) require all higher education providers to be licensed sponsors of the international students or staff that they recruit (international in this context means students from outside the EU).
 Providers that wish to recruit international staff or students must have sponsor status.
 A list of registered sponsors is available.

-Applicants for Tier 4 (students) sponsor status must be reviewed by the Quality Assurance Agency or by the Independent Schools Inspectorate.
+Applicants for Tier 4 (students) sponsor status must be reviewed by the Quality Assurance Agency.

 Initial Teacher Training